‘Bringing our people home’: Ukraine and Russia swap hundreds of prisoners

 Ukrainian authorities previously told reporters to gather in Ukraine’s northern Chernihiv region, anticipating that some of those freed in the prisoner exchange could be brought there.
 Family members awaiting the release of loved ones also assembled in the region, some holding photos or banners of those in captivity.

 The Associated Press news agency reported that the exchange took place at the border with Belarus in northern Ukraine, quoting an anonymous official.
-The Russian Ministry of Defence said released Russian detainees were taken to Belarus for medical treatment.
+The Russian Ministry of Defence said released Russian detainees, which include civilians captured during a Ukrainian incursion into the region of Kursk, were taken to Belarus for medical treatment.